hassaan763/Langchain_Practices/README.md

   - `2_tool_decorator.py`
   - `3_tool_base_tool.py`

-Learn about agents, how they work, and how to build custom tools to enhance their capabilities.
+Learned about agents, how they work, and how to build custom tools to enhance their capabilities.

-## How to Use This Repository

-1. **Watch the Video:** Start by watching the LangChain Master Class for Beginners video on YouTube at 2X speed for a high-level overview.

-2. **Run the Code Examples:** Follow along with the code examples provided in this repository.
-Each section in the video corresponds to a folder in this repo.

-3. **Join the Community:** If you get stuck or want to connect with other AI developers, join the FREE Skool community [here](https://www.skool.com/ai-developer-accelerator/about).

 ## Comprehensive Documentation

 Each script in this repository contains detailed comments explaining the purpose and functionality of the code.
-This will help you understand the flow and logic behind each example.

 ## FAQ